rythei/linear-models/_sources/content/generalizing_linear_regression/logistic_regression.md

 ## Logistic regression

 Consider a prediction problem with a binary response variable $y\in \{0,1\}$ (here we model the outcome as either 0 or 1, though you can think of these as encodings for whatever binary response we want, e.g. "default" vs "no default", "dog" vs "cat", etc.).
-In logistic regression, we directly model the probability of an observation being in either class using the _logistic function_:
+A natural way to model this is to assume $y\mid \boldsymbol{x} \sim \text{Bernoulli}$.
+In logistic regression, we directly model the probability of an observation being in class 1 using the _logistic function_:

 $$
 \mathbb{E}[y\mid \boldsymbol{x},\boldsymbol{\beta}] = P(y= 1\mid \boldsymbol{x},\boldsymbol{\beta}) = \frac{1}{1+e^{-\boldsymbol{\beta}\cdot \boldsymbol{x}}}.